moccalotto/kissrpg/index.md

 - Move 5 more squares.
 - Attack a target within range.
 - Cast a spell.
-- Spend one karma point and remove (base die) stress points.
+- Second Wind: spend one karma point and remove (base die) stress points.
 - Drink a potion.
 - Etc.